 Ingredients

-- 1 sheet frozen puff pastry, thawed according to package directions
+- 1 sheet frozen puff pastry, thawed (use package instructions to thaw)

 - 2 tablespoons Dijon mustard